robromanowski/bigbobsbroadcastbooth2020/README.md

 :thumbsup:

+General Idea:

+1. First section will be #Maps (showing possible models/outcomes) (not all of them included tho :sad:)

+2. Live updates/tidbits if possible

 # Maps

 ### 1. More Neutral Map - Florida toss up - Biden gets PA, I think most of this could happen